Logo

 Andrey Rublev's second serve is underwhelming because of his high number of double faults during matches, as well as being much slower than his first serve.

-Andrey Rublev is nicknamed the "Rubl'" which means the Russian word 'ruble'.
+Andrey Rublev is nicknamed the "Rublo'", akin to the Russian word 'ruble'.

-Andrey Rublev speaks Russian, English, and Spanish, and is a longtime fan of the Golden State Warriors, and has been regularly following soccer matches as a supporter of FC Barcelona.
+Andrey Rublev speaks Russian, English and Spanish, and he is a longtime fan of the Golden State Warriors and a supporter of FC Barcelona.

 Andrey Rublev is an Orthodox Christian and can be regularly seen crossing himself after matches.